tomlam0828/React-Burger/README.md

 npm install
 ```

-If you want to run it online, here is the link: https://arcane-cove-42625.herokuapp.com/
+If you would like to run it online, here is the link: https://arcane-cove-42625.herokuapp.com/

 ### Installing